“Wow. I have been feeling really stressed out lately!”

 Practice Saying No – You don’t have to be mean, just assertive.
 You don’t have to say yes to everything.
 If you can’t do something well or just not right now, share that information with others – you may be pleasantly surprised at the response.

 Remove Alcohol and Drugs – The bottom line is that alcohol and drugs will not help you manage your stress better.
 Either stop consuming them completely, or cut down.
+Cut out the bad drugs, and replace them with supplements like magnesium (I recommend Now Foods), valerian root (I recommend Oregon’s Wild Harvest), or CBD (I recommend Royal CBD) that help to down regulate stress hormones.

 Cut Down on the Caffeine – Are those palpitations from my stress or my morning coffee?
 If you consume coffee, tea or other drinks contain caffeine, cut down.
 Remember that chocolate too!